 Jamie is Rory’s resourceful trophy wife and Simon’s mother.
 Accepting as a matter of fact that Rory will leave her, she re-sells the couture clothing he buys her for, secretly amassing well over a million dollars in anticipation of that day.
 She is much more multi-faceted than one would suspect, with more in common with Leanne than either woman knows.
 Perhaps if they did know, the very ending of this book would have been different.

 This book is of a indeterminate genre.
 It had me on the edge of my seat–-I finished it in three days-–but it’s not truly a thriller, or a mystery.
-We know exactly what happened to Nina, and we’re watching how the events unfold towards the end of closure and/or discovery.
+We know exactly what happened to Nina, and we’re watching how the events unfold towards the end of resolution and/or discovery.
 It is a thriller in the sense that we race to the end, wanting closure and wanting justice, but this book is more character-driven.
 This might disappoint those who enter the experience expecting a thriller, that maybe Nina will pop up, Gone Girl-style, halfway in.
 She doesn’t.
 That is not this book.

 It is unfortunate that the cover doesn’t give the book the service it deserves.
 It’s not simply that it’s not eye-catching; it also has little to do with what this book is about or how we see Nina.
 Please, please, do not judge a book by a cover, or you will pass this extraordinary book by.